-Due to the complex and unclear land ownership during more than 125 years of exploration and mining in the Tintic District, the QP cannot provide a comprehensive account of historical land ownership.
-However, Hansen has owned and currently owns large portions of the District.
+Due to the complex and uncertain land ownership during more than 125 years of exploration and mining in the Tintic District, the QP cannot provide a comprehensive account of historical land ownership.
+However, Hansen owned large portions of the District that has since been bought by IE.